senunpm/StravaKudos/README.md

 - Auto Refresh Page - If enabled it will refresh the page.

 # Using
 You can download the extension from the [Chrome Web Store] (Original Plugin  was removed from Chrome Web Store).
+Install plugin and then update the options.

 # Building
 `cd StravaKudos; npm i && npm run build`